dirkhe/ioBroker.webcal/README.md

 **Google**
   see [using Google API](doc/google.md)
 - Use the following settings in ioBroker
+    - name = internal name, if this matches google-calendar name, this will used
 	- auth Methold = google
 	- Secret = Client Secret
 	- refresh token = which you get from above